A Linear Temporal Logic of Frequencies on Series of Events: The temporal logic of frequencies

 Actually, this is the case for any outcomes in the first half of the worlds in $W$, since it is clear that for any sequence of results there is a situation compatible with the fact that the coin is (empirically) unbiased.
 In other words, for every $q \in \mathbb{Q}_{[0,1]}$, when $m\leq \frac{n}{2}$

-since there is at least a $\vNseg \in \Pg$ s.t. it satisfies $\at_{\head}$ $q$ times in the first half of the worlds of $W$.
+since there is at least a $\vNseg \in \Pg$ s.t. it satisfies $\at_{\head}$ $q$ of the time in the first half of the worlds of $W$.
 The most interesting case is when $q=1$, that is, when $\at_{\head}$ is satisfied in all the first half of the worlds.

 On the other hand, at the end of the series (i.e.~considering the last world $w_n$), a situation is compatible with the desired distribution (i.e.~with the fact that the coin is unbiased) if $\at_{\head}$ is satisfied $\frac{1}{2}$ of the times: